r-lib/cachem/README.md

 status](https://github.com/wch/cache/workflows/R-CMD-check/badge.svg)](https://github.com/wch/cache/actions)
 <!-- badges: end -->

-This R package provides objects creating and managing caches.
+The **cacheback** R package provides objects creating and managing caches.
 These cache objects are key-value stores, but unlike other basic key-value stores, they have built-in support for memory and age limits so that they won’t have unbounded growth.

-The cache objects in the **cache** package differ from some other key-value stores in the following ways:
+The cache objects in **cacheback** differ from some other key-value stores in the following ways:

   - The cache objects provide automatic pruning so that they remain within memory limits.